Sparkling Wine Trail in the Napa Valley and Carneros

 Tasting room open daily 10:00 am to 5:30, reservations required

 From Domaine Carneros, continue along the Carneros Highway east to the major intersection and stop light at Highway 29.
 Turn left and travel along Highway 29.
 Take the Yountville/Veteran’s Home turn off.
 Turn left under the freeway and watch for the signs leading to Domaine Chandon.

 In the early 1970s, the great French Champagne house of Moet & Chandon made a decision to start making sparkling wine in California.
 They chose the Carneros and Mount Veeder regions of the Napa Valley as the ideal climate and soil to produce fine sparkling wines made in the French tradition.
 The name Domain Chandon was established and the winery produced its first vintage in 1976.
 Today Domain Chandon is world famous for its quality of fine California sparkling wines.
 The sparkling wines are not the only attraction to this famous and historic winery.
 The landscaped grounds and the architecture are spectacular.
-Domain Chandon has a gourmet, world-class restaurant if you would like to dine.
+No reservations are required for a regular tasting for parties under 8 people.